haganbt/datasift-sql-framework/README.md

 ## Database Schema

-Schemas are defined using model files.
-To create a custom model, an extension can be created within the <code>/extension</code> directory.
+**complete**

+TODO

+**simple**

+TODO

+** template**

+TODO

 ## Extension Framework

-An extension is amde up of a model file and an optional processor file.
-If no processor file is defined, the default processor will be used.
+An extension is made up of a model file and an optional processor file.
+If no processor file is defined, the default processor will be automatically used.

-To create a custom model and optional processor:
+To create a new extension (custom model and optional processor):

 * Create a new folder within the <code>/extension</code> directory e.g. <code>/extension/brand-monitor</code>.
 * Create a model file using the same name as the folder, with a '.model.js' extention e.g. <code>/extension/brand-monitor/brand-monitor.model.js</code>.
 * Edit the <code>/lib/config/extension.json</code> file and set the <code>definition_name</code> parameter to be the same name used for the extention folder e.g. 'brand-monitor'.

+At this point, starting the application would use the new model file, and the default processor.
+To overwrite the default processor:

+* Create a processor file using the same name as the folder, with a '.processor.js' extention e.g. <code>/extension/brand-monitor/brand-monitor.processor.js</code>.

+Restarting the application will load the new processor.

+NOTE: A template extension can be found within the <code>/extension/template</code> directory.
+This can be used to copy/paste as a starting point for a new extension.

 ### Custom Models

+TODO

 The supported types are: